sam-fredrickson/keymerge/README.md

 ## API

-### `Merge(opts Options, docs ...any) any`
+### `Merge(opts Options, docs ...any) (any, error)`

 Merges already-unmarshaled documents.
 Format-agnostic and dependency-free.
+Returns an error if duplicate primary keys are found and `ObjectListMode` is set to `ObjectListUnique`.

 ### `MergeMarshal(opts Options, unmarshal, marshal, docs ...[]byte) ([]byte, error)`